 We are capable of helping our clients recover both past and future lost wages.
 If your injury has kept you from being able to go to work while to focus on recovering, we can recover your unearned income.
 If you will need more time to recover in the future or if your injury was severe enough to keep you from working for the remainder of your life, you can recover your potential future earnings.

-Nearly all of a car accident victim’s medical expenses following their injury—whether it’s from surgeries, stays in the hospital, physical therapy, medical equipment, or medications—can be recovered in a personal injury lawsuit.
+Nearly all of a car accident victim’s medical expenses following their injury—whether they are from surgeries, stays in the hospital, physical therapy, medical equipment, or medications—can be recovered in a personal injury lawsuit.
 It’s important for victims to keep receipts and documentation of all of their medical treatment as they receive it.

-Victims of car accidents can be compensated for the non-economic damages they suffer as a result of their injuries.
+Victims of car accidents can be compensated for the noneconomic damages they suffer as a result of their injuries.
 Compensation for things such as loss of enjoyment of life, potentially shortened lifespan, mental and emotional anguish, and pain and suffering can be awarded to victims of car accidents.

 If the driver that caused your injuries displayed “actual malice,” you may be awarded punitive damages.
 Punitive damages are rare, however, and are only awarded in extreme cases.